mooreds/docs-1/docs/connectors/aws-ses-documentation.md

 **Type:** ARRAY

-#### BouncedRecipientInfoList.member.N.RecipientDsnFields.ExtensionFields.member.Name

-A list of recipients of the bounced message, including the information required to create the Delivery Status Notifications (DSNs) for the recipients.
-You must specify at least one BouncedRecipientInfo in the list.
-Recipient-related DSN fields, most of which would normally be filled in automatically when provided with a BounceType.
-You must provide either this parameter or#BounceType.
-Additional X-headers to include in the DSN.
-The name of the header to add.
-Must be between 1 and 50 characters, inclusive, and consist of alphanumeric (a-z, A-Z, 0-9) characters and dashes only.

-**Type:** ARRAY

-#### BouncedRecipientInfoList.member.N.RecipientDsnFields.ExtensionFields.member.Value

-A list of recipients of the bounced message, including the information required to create the Delivery Status Notifications (DSNs) for the recipients.
-You must specify at least one BouncedRecipientInfo in the list.
-Recipient-related DSN fields, most of which would normally be filled in automatically when provided with a BounceType.
-You must provide either this parameter or#BounceType.
-Additional X-headers to include in the DSN.
-The value of the header to add.
-Must be less than 2048 characters, and must not contain newline characters ("\r" or "\n").

-**Type:** ARRAY

 #### BouncedRecipientInfoList.member.N.RecipientDsnFields.FinalRecipient

 A list of recipients of the bounced message, including the information required to create the Delivery Status Notifications (DSNs) for the recipients.
 You must specify at least one BouncedRecipientInfo in the list.
 Recipient-related DSN fields, most of which would normally be filled in automatically when provided with a BounceType.
 You must provide either this parameter or#BounceType.
 The email address that the message was ultimately delivered to.
 This corresponds to the Final-Recipient in the DSN.
 If not specified,#FinalRecipient will be set to the Recipient specified in#the BouncedRecipientInfo structure.
 Either FinalRecipient or#the recipient in BouncedRecipientInfo must be a recipient of the original#bounced message.#Note#Do not prepend the FinalRecipient email address with rfc#822;, as described in RFC 3798.